Designs & Orders

 Most of the cloth characters and dolls work best with stretch fabrics.
 Each set of instructions tells you the suggested fabrics for that project.

 For the body and clothing, you can use any stretch fabric for poseable dolls.
 Try it with upcycled clothing!
-And if posing characters is not important to you, then any fabric can be used if your machine can stitch through it and you can turn it inside out.
+And if posing characters is not important to you, then any fabric can be used if your machine can stitch through it and you can turn it right-side-out.

-But be aware – stretch knits are easier to turn inside-out and they won’t fray like a woven fabric.
+You should know – stretch knits are easier to turn right-side-out and they won’t fray like a woven fabric.

 Sometimes you can use pipe cleaners for light duty armatures in arms or hands.
-But for the dolls to stand on their own and be posed, you’ll need a heavier wire like thick armature wire.
-Consult the instructions for your particular project for tips on inserting wire armatures into dolls.
-Or watch the full video tutorial on armatures.
+But for the dolls to stand on their own and be posed, you’ll need a heavier wire like 1/8" thick armature wire.
+For the complete tutorial on building and inserting a wire armature for Ballyhoo Art Dolls, watch the full video tutorial on armatures.

-Helpful links: Thick Armature Wire and Thin Armature Wire can be found at Amazon.
-Or find it at Micheal’s Craft store in the polymer clay aisle.
+Helpful links: Here are my affiliate links to armature wire on Amazon where I will earn a small commission if you buy through these links: Thick Armature Wire and Thin Armature Wire.
+You can also find armature wire at Micheal’s Craft store in the polymer clay aisle.

 I mention hemostats in almost every video tutorial and tools list.
 I couldn’t live without them.
 Call me the hemostat evangelist.

 You can try using other tools for turning and stuffing.
 Tweezers can work to turn & stuff small items like facial features.
-A stuffing fork or chopstick can work on some items if you’re patient enough.
+A stuffing fork or chopstick can work on some items, if you’re patient.

 But if you learn how to use hemostats, your sewing projects may become much less frustrating.